Beyond Brontës: The Mayor’s Screen Diversity Programme

 Screen Yorkshire trainees work on set.
 Image © Jonny Walton

-Screen Yorkshire is calling for people with a passion for film and TV, to apply to Beyond Brontës: The Mayor’s Screen Diversity Programme.
-Our highly successful part-time training programme is designed to build your confidence and skills and empower you to embark on a rewarding career in film & TV.
+Screen Yorkshire is calling for people with a passion for the screen industries (Film, TV, VFX, Virtual Production, Animation and Games) to apply to Beyond Brontës: A Screen Diversity Programme.
+Our highly successful part-time training programme is designed to build your confidence and skills and empower you to embark on a rewarding career in the screen industries.
 You must be aged 19 or over, live in West Yorkshire, and not have participated in a Skills Connect programme before to apply.

-Delivered by Screen Yorkshire, Beyond Brontës is a Skills Connect course, brought to you by the Mayor of West Yorkshire and the West Yorkshire Combined Authority.
+Delivered by Screen Yorkshire, Beyond Brontës is a Skills Connect course, brought to you by the West Yorkshire Combined Authority.
 Whether you’re hoping to upskill for your next promotion, retrain and switch up your job, or make your very first career move, a Skills Connect course can give you the boost you need for your next step.

 Suranne Jones behind the scenes during the filming of Gentleman Jack series 2.
 Lookout Point for BBC One